BaeBischops/BaeBischops/README.md

 I am an entry-level Software Developer looking for a position where I can learn on the job.
 I am a recent graduate from CodeSpace Academy, where I completed a Software Development course, and I am proficient in PHP, MySQL, and full-stack JavaScript.
 My studies have prepared me to be able to learn rapidly, and I am committed to learning new technologies and languages.

 ### 🔭 Projects I am Currently Working On:
-* Working on Titanic - Machine Learning from Disaster.
+* Titanic - Machine Learning from Disaster.
-* Learning Software Engineering.
+* Software Engineering.
 * Text Prediction Generator in R
 * Python OOP package